Learn About TANF Application Denials and Appeals

 - You are a child living with an adult guardian whose life TANF time limit has expired

-How to Appeal TANF Denial Letter
+How to Appeal a TANF Denial Letter

 If you were denied benefits through TANF for any reason, you have the right to appeal the decision.
 The denied TANF benefits appeal process varies somewhat across state lines but must follow basic federal procedures.
 Every state is required to provide its residents with a method to appeal a TANF denial letter at least once.
 An appeal must be submitted to the governing office within a certain amount of time from the issuance of your written decision notice, usually sixty days.
 If you are already receiving TANF benefits and it is still before the date of change becomes effective, you should continue to submit your regular paperwork during the appeals process to continue receiving payments.
 To complete the denied TANF benefits appeal process, there are three steps:

-Attend a Pre-Hearing Conference
+Learn About Attending a Pre-Hearing Conference

 Once you decide to appeal TANF denial letter, you have the right to a fair hearing.
 Sometimes, a TANF denial can be easily addressed by attending a pre-appeal conference with your social services case manager and their supervisor.
 At this meeting, you can clear up any simple issues that may have mistakenly caused denial of your TANF benefits and ask any necessary questions to your case manager.
 If the department supervisor sees that you meet all eligibility requirements and that whatever caused your application denial can be resolved, they have the power to change the status of your application to approved.